winpython/shimmy400/README.md

-This project allows the creation of Windows "executable stubs" - exe files that when run, execute a defined command, passing the command line arguments on to the subcommand, and optionally forcing a sub-directory from where the icon ise
+This project allows the creation of Windows "executable stubs" - exe files that when run, execute a defined command, passing the command line arguments on to the subcommand, and optionally forcing a sub-directory from where the icon is located.

 It is derived from initial commit of project //github.com/pfmoore/shimmy of Paul Moore to replace Nullsoft in WinPython project as the creator of icon launchers.